eidietrich/mt-election-maps/README.md

 - Make house cartogram
 - Refine senate cartogram — figure out how to automate the process
 - Make local scope map Class (for honing in on particular places)
+- Change index.html to routing page
+- Add tab-generation function (mostly done)

+Conversation w Becker, Nov 1, pm:
+- He'll make dashboard template - with tabs for each race
+- I need to make self-contained javascript functions rendering each graphic using data.
+- Make a function that generates each tab, pulls in each graph.
+- Include an on-tab refresh button that checks for new data, re-renders graphs if there's new data

 ## References